gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 Nowadays most organizations practice continuous delivery which means that your default branch can be deployed.
 This means that hotfixed and release branches can be prevented including all the ceremony they introduce.
 An example of this ceremony is the merging back of release branches.
-Even tough special tools exist to do this still requires documentation.
+Though specialized tools do exist to solve this, they require documentation and add complexity.
 Frequently developers make a mistake and for example changes are only merged into master and not into the develop branch.
 The root cause of these errors is that git flow is too complex for most of the use cases.
 And doing releases doesn't automatically mean also doing hotfixes.